WSPK: KFEST

-WSPK holds a yearly event known as K*Fest; for more information see K Fest (Radio).
+WSPK holds a yearly event known as K*Fest.
 In 2007, rapper Akon threw a boy off the stage into the crowd, an event which attracted media attention.
-As of November 29, 2007 charges have been filed against Akon regarding this incident.
+As of November 29, 2007, charges have been filed against Akon regarding this incident.
 Charges include, Endangering the Welfare of a Minor, a misdemeanor and second-degree harassment.

 The K104.7 Christmas Wish

 Every Holiday Season K104.7 conducts an event, The 12 Days Of Christmas wish.
 Where Listeners have the chance to write about someone they know who has had a rough time through the year and they are given the chance to write a letter and are able to earn the family they are writing about a chance to have a magical holiday season with the 12 days of Christmas wish giving that family a $500 gift certificate to one of the area malls.